theypsilon/Update_All_MiSTer/README.md

 * [Darren](https://ko-fi.com/darreno)

 And finally, if you would like to support my work, you may also subscribe to my patreon here: https://www.patreon.com/bePatron?u=37499475

-### How to avoid executing remote code altogether

-If you're concerned about executing a build that the launcher fetches from the web, you can avoid it by installing Update All in the following way:
-- First, manually install Downloader's build [as instructed here](https://github.com/MiSTer-devel/Downloader_MiSTer?tab=readme-ov-file#how-to-avoid-executing-remote-code-altogether).
-- Then follow the [Alternative Installation (via Downloader)](#alternative-installation-via-downloader) section.

-If not done manually, the launcher will automatically install the Update All and Downloader builds during its first run.
-This auto-installation occurs only once and is designed to be secure.

 ## Supporters+ shout-out!